juzhengz/juzhengz.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: juzheng_cv.pdf # you can also use external links here
+cv_pdf: juzheng_zhang_cv.pdf # you can also use external links here
 ---